Welcome to PLMF Music Trust!

 Tallinn Chamber Music Festival

 The Tallinn Chamber Music Festival is a major classical music event in Estonia and has become a highly valued tradition.
 It was created to enrich and add some classical spice to the busy cultural life in Tallinn, giving audiences the chance to enjoy and take pride in the country’s most outstanding musicians alongside many well-known guests.
-In 2016 the festival was organised in collaboration with the Tallinn Old Town Days.
-The founder is Pille Lill and artistic director of the festival is Maano Männi.
+The founder and artistic director of the festival is the Estonian opera singer Pille Lill.

 Rapla Church Music Festival